Southampton-RSG-Training/git-novice/_episodes/04-changes.md

 * the revision's **author**,
 * **when** it was created,
 * the **log message** Git was given when the revision was committed.

+> ## Compatibility Notice
+>
+> If you don't see information on the **remote branches**, try `git log --decorate`.
+This ensures output will indicate, for each commit revision, whether it is up-to-date with its *remote* repository, if one exists.
+Older versions of git don't show this information by default.
+>
+{: .callout}

 ### Modify a file (1)
 Now suppose we modify an existing file, for example by adding a **Docstring** to the **top** of one of the files: